Code-Institute-Submissions/bono-94-Javascript-Project-2_DecResub/README.md

 ## Features

+In this section, you should go over the different parts of your project, and describe each in a sentence or so.
+You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things. f
 In the first demonstrative version, minimum features have been disclosed in order to create a rich experience for users over longer periods of time.
 Also,  for initial attention from investors, a large amount of information has been summarized to cover main topics and categories before planned full disclosure.
 We will continue to improve consistently while strategically releasing new content and features according to our planned agenda.
 This site is made fully responsive across variety of devices with lowest guaranteed width of 280px for new age foldeable screens.
 Next size is normal phones, tablet portrait, landscape, laptop, PC and larger.

 ### Existing Features

 - __Navigation Bar__

+Featured at the top of the page, the Love Maths logo and heading is easy to see for the user.
+Upon viewing the page, the user will be able to see the name of the game.

+The Game Area

+This section will allow the user to play the maths game.
+The user will be able to easily see icons for addition, subtraction, multiplication, and division games.
+The user will be able to select the type of maths game they will be playing by clicking on the different icons.

+The Question section

+The question section is where the user will be able to see the elementary arithmetic question to answer as part of the game.
+The user will be able answer the questions in the answer box provide
+The user will be able to submit their answer and a pop-up will make it known to the user if they answered correctly.

+The Score Area

+This section will allow the user to see exactly how many correct and incorrect answers they have provided.

   Consistently repeating on all nine pages, a fully responsive navigation bar includes the Title area, main menu, and sub-menu.
 The main background is a very light blue background instead of plain white adding some life to an unknown concept while fitting well and discreetly between the main site's colors orange and teal.